cesar-douady/open-lmake/doc/src/backends.md

 ## Local backend

 The local backend launches jobs locally, on the host running the `lmake` command.
-There is no cooperation between backends from different repositories and the user has to ensure there is no global resource conflict.
+There is no cooperation between backends from different repos and the user has to ensure there is no global resource conflict.

 This backend is configured by providing entries in the `lmake.config.backends.local` `dict`.
 The key identifies the resource and the value is a `int` that identifies a quantity.